-17.5 If a motion has been rejected by the council, a motion having the same effect must not be considered unless notice of it has been duly given in accordance with clause 3.11.
+17.5 If a motion has been lost, a motion having the same effect must not be considered unless notice of it has been duly given in accordance with clause 3.10.

-17.6 A notice of motion to alter or rescind a resolution, and a notice of motion which has the same effect as a motion which has been rejected by the council, must be signed by three (3) councillors if less than three (3) months has elapsed since the resolution was passed, or the motion was rejected.
+17.6 A notice of motion to alter or rescind a resolution, and a notice of motion which has the same effect as a motion which has been lost, must be signed by three (3) councillors if less than three (3) months has elapsed since the resolution was passed, or the motion was lost.

-17.7 If a motion to alter or rescind a resolution has been rejected, or if a motion which has the same effect as a previously rejected motion is rejected, no similar motion may be brought forward within three (3) months of the meeting at which it was rejected.
+17.7 If a motion to alter or rescind a resolution has been lost, or if a motion which has the same effect as a previously lost motion is lost, no similar motion may be brought forward within three (3) months of the meeting at which it was lost.
 This clause may not be evaded by substituting a motion differently worded, but in principle the same.

-17.8 The provisions of clauses 17.5-17.7 concerning rejected motions do not apply to motions of adjournment.
+17.8 The provisions of clauses 17.5-17.7 concerning lost motions do not apply to motions of adjournment.

-- 17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.12 with the consent of all signatories to the notice of motion. - 17.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than [council to specify the period of time] after the meeting at which the resolution was adopted.

-17.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council
+- 17.9 A notice of motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 17.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than [council to specify the period of time] after the meeting at which the resolution was adopted. - 17.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council.

-- 17.12 Subject to clause 17.7, in cases of urgency, a motion to alter or rescind a resolution of the council may be moved at the same meeting at which the resolution was adopted, where: - a notice of motion signed by three councillors is submitted to the chairperson, and - (b) a motion to have the motion considered at the meeting is passed, and - (c) the chairperson rules the business that is the subject of the motion is of great urgency. - 17.13 A motion moved under clause 17.12(b) can be moved without notice.
-Despite clauses 10.19-10.27, only the mover of a motion referred to in clause 17.12(b) can speak to the motion before it is put. - 17.14 A motion of dissent cannot be moved against a ruling by the chairperson under clause 17.12(c).
+- 17.12 Subject to clause 17.7, in cases of urgency, a motion to alter or rescind a resolution of the council may be moved at the same meeting at which the resolution was adopted, where: - (a) a notice of motion signed by three councillors is submitted to the chairperson, and - (b) a motion to have the motion considered at the meeting is passed, and - (c) the chairperson rules the business that is the subject of the motion is of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 17.13 A motion moved under clause 17.12(b) can be moved without notice.
+Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 17.12(b) can speak to the motion before it is put. - 17.14 A motion of dissent cannot be moved against a ruling by the chairperson under clause 17.12(c).